Newton-Beijing Jingshan School Exchange Program: History

 Beginning in 1985, through 1989, groups of two to three teachers and four to five students spent a semester living, studying, and working in one another's school community in alternate years.
 Intensive language and cultural study preceded each visit.
 (The American students in Beijing at the beginning of the Tiananmen Square protests of 1989 were sent home early, though it is unlikely they would have still been in Beijing by June 4, 1989.)
 After a five-year hiatus, the exchange program was resurrected, and began the schedule it is currently on: Chinese students going to the U.S. for four months in the Fall, and American students going to China for four months in the Spring.

 Each school pays the respective travel expenses, while host families provide room and board.
 Through multiple programs and grants, about 80 teachers and administrators have been able to visit the Jingshan School outside the exchange program as well.
 The Newton-Beijing Jingshan Program has been a model for exchange programs across the country.
-The program is currently managed by Newton Global Programs Manager Samantha Mandel.
+The program is currently managed by Program Specialist Star Lew.